openvinotoolkit/openvino/docs/install_guides/pypi-openvino-dev.md

 openvino_env\Scripts\activate
 ```

 ### Step 3.
-Set Up and Update pip to the Highest Version
+Set Up and Update PIP to the Highest Version

 Run the command below:
 ```sh